 Ok this isn't so much a coaching tip and more of a bit of advice for your well being.
-Over the years I have seen many cases of tennis elbow.
+Over the years I have seen many cases of tennis elbow (or lateral epicondylitis as it is technically known).
 And it doesn't just affect your tennis - it affects your routine daily life from knocking in a nail to ironing your clothes.
 So what is tennis elbow.
 Well if you hold you playing arm out with your palm facing downwards and then put your on playing hand on top of your elbow, then clench and un-clench your fist you should be able to feel the muscles on your elbow tensing and un-tensing.
 This is the area where tennis elbow occurs.
 So if you are playing and you feel a pain or an ache in that area of your elbow STOP.
 Seek advice.
 It can be caused by poor technique especially on the backhand, or maybe a racket grip that is too small, or simply holding the racket too tightly.
 But whatever, don't wait till its too late because once you get it, it is a devil to get rid of.

 My very tenuous claim to fame is that I used to play doubles with an Olympic gold medal sprinter.
 Anyway, one day, in the middle of a match, we were both at the back of the court and our opponents played a drop shot which was an equal distance between us ... and I got to it before he did.
 Obviously not because I was quicker but having played a bit more tennis than him I was able to anticipate the the shot earlier.
 Good anticipation will allow you more time to get to the ball and prepare for the shot.
 Watch you opponent's swing - is it a short swing or long swing?
 A short swing will often result in a short shot.
 What about the angle of the racket?
 You opponent's stance?
 If you are out of position is you opponent going to put it in the space.
 All these things will give you clues and often give you the extra bit of time you need to play a good shot.